OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 ## Introduction

 Custom functions enable you to add new functions to Excel by defining those functions in JavaScript as part of an add-in.
 Users within Excel can access custom functions like any other native function in Excel.
-You can create custom functions that perform simple tasks such as custom calculations or more complex tasks such as streaming data from the web into the worksheet in real-time.
+You can create custom functions that perform simple tasks such as custom calculations or more complex tasks such as streaming real-time data from the web into a worksheet.

 In this tutorial, you will learn how to:
 > [!div class="checklist"]